PhoebusLyubil/phoebuslyubil.github.com/_posts/2017-02-09-Cluster-Analysis.md

-I had expect that 3 clusters with Malinowski distances less than 1 ( *L*<sub>*p*</sub>*n**o**r**m**s* , before this post I was using p = 0.7, so the outliers would be less influential in clustering results), yet the results contrary to my surprise yielded different outcomes.
+I had expect that 3 clusters with Malinowski distances less than 1 ( *L*<sub>*p*</sub>*n**o**r**m**s* , before this post I was using p = 0.7, so the outliers would be less influential in clustering results), yet the results ,to my surprise, yielded different outcomes.

 ### Clusters and indexes for each